 According to Ernst & Young’s G20 Entrepreneurship Barometer, Australia is one of the leading countries in the world for entrepreneurship.
 This is due to its education and training, tax and regulation, entrepreneurship culture, co-ordinated support between public, private and voluntary sectors and its ample access to a range of different funding options.
 These options include everything from self-funding, crowd-funding and contra-service swapping to seed and angel investing, bank loans and venture capital.
-(You can read Jo Burston’s guide to alternative funding strategies here.)
+(Read about Jo Burston’s guide to alternative funding strategies.)
 But in addition to the more general funding types, there are a few more options available specific to Australia.

 The Australian Federal Government invests nearly $3.5bn annually in grants and assistance programmes, most of which are targeted towards entrepreneurs and SMEs.
 These can provide between 50% and 80% of the necessary funds to start a business, introduce new products or increase competitiveness.
 The programmes include the Entrepreneurs’ Infrastructure Programme, Small Business, Manufacturing, Regional Development, Innovation, Import and Export Assistance and Collaboration, and also feature funds specifically for Industry Skills and Growth amongst other topics.
 The Federal Government website has a helpful by-category breakdown of their programmes.
 For expanding companies, there are also regional-specific grants and grants for apprenticeships, flexible work arrangements, tourism and Commercialising Emerging Technologies (COMET).